cloudnative-pg/cloudnative-pg/docs/src/replication.md

 Although it is not recommended, if you desire a different behavior, you can customize the above options.

-For example, the following manifest will create a cluster with replication slots enabled.
+For example, the following manifest will create a cluster without replication slots enabled.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1